devrandom/rubyforge/README.txt

   * edit ~/.rubyforge/user-config.yml
   * rubyforge config
 * For all rubyforge upgrades, run 'rubyforge config' to ensure you have latest.
-* Don't forget to login!  logging in will store a cookie in your .rubyforge directory which expires after a time.  always run the login command before any operation that requires authentication, such as uploading a package.

 == Synopsis